Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: GW detectability

-For the used Galactic distances in Fig.~\ref{fig:detectability}, $\tilde{h}_c$ is well above the \eLISA\ noise curve, at least near the end of the chirping regime, so the GW are in principle detectable.
+For a distance between the detector and the source of 1~kpc used in Fig.~\ref{fig:detectability}, $\tilde{h}_c$ is well above the \eLISA\ noise curve, at least near the end of the chirping regime, so the GW is in principle detectable.
 The typical value of $\omega/(\pi G \bar{\rho}_0)^{1/2}$ during the chirping phase is $\sim 10^{-5}$--$10^{-1}$.
-For typical densities of a WD $\sim 10^6$--$10^{9}$~g~cm$^{-3}$, the frequency is $\sim 10^{-6}$--$10$~Hz, inside the \eLISA\ sensitivity band.
+For typical densities of a white dwarf $\sim 10^6$--$10^{9}$~g~cm$^{-3}$, the frequency is $\sim 10^{-6}$--$10$~Hz, inside the \eLISA\ sensitivity band.
 The detectability properties obtained from Eqs.~\eqref{eqn:hchar} and \eqref{eqn:SNR-hc} are reported in the last column of Table~\ref{tb:equiv}.

 In addition, the \CEL\ can be regarded as monochromatic in some part of their lifetime.
-Figure~\ref{fig:deltaq} shows that the evolution is rather slow at low frequencies, and becomes slower when $n \to 3$, thus the \CEL\ is expected to be monochromatic in those regions.
+Figure~\ref{fig:deltaq} shows that the evolution is rather slow at low frequencies, and becomes slower when $n \to 3$.
+Thus, the \CEL\ is expected to be monochromatic in those regions.

-\joseprd{ More specifically, whether a GW is monochromatic or not depends on the frequency resolution or frequency bin of the detector, $T_{\rm obs}^{-1}$, on the SNR, and on the frequency evolution of the \CEL.
+\joseprd{ Specifically, whether a GW is monochromatic depends on the detector's frequency resolution or frequency bin, $T_{\rm obs}^{-1}$, on the signal-to-noise ratio, and the frequency evolution of the \CEL.
 The errors in estimating the frequency and its change rate by matched filtering are \cite{2002ApJ...575.1030T}

 which are frequency independent for $T_{\rm obs}\gtrsim 2$~yr.
 The ratio of the error in $\dot{f}$, to the rate of change of the frequency of a \CEL\ can be used to determine its ``monochromaticity'' \cite{2002ApJ...575.1030T}, i.e.